LnzyDee/Election_Analysis/README.md

   - Jefferson county reported at 10.5% of the total votes with 38,855 votes.
   - Denver county reported at 82.8% of the total votes with 306,055 votes.
   - Arapahoe county reported at 6.7% of the total votes with 24,801 votes.
+- The county with the largest voter turnout was Denver with 82.8% of the total votes at 306,055 votes.
 - The candidates were:
   - Charles Casper Stockham
   - Diana DeGette